 Do tell your lawyer what the state knows

 Your lawyer doesn’t need you to tell them everything all the time.
 In fact, there are times when the less you explicitly tell your lawyer, the more creative they’ll be in imagining paths to reasonable doubt.

 What you do need to tell your lawyer is what the state knows and what the state could find out.
-If you tell your attorney that you have an alibi when you really don’t, they won’t be much help when the state shreds that alibi.
+If you tell your attorney that you have an alibi when you really don’t, they won’t be much help when the state proves you lied.

 This blog post is for informational purposes only and should not be relied on as legal advice.
 Consult with a licensed attorney in your jurisdiction.